We have a couple of the soft white CREE™ LED dimmable 60w light bulbs in the A19 form factor, situated throughout our dwelling.

 Disadvantages, Cons, Problems, Limitations

-NOT for use in enclosed fixtures.
-This particular bulb may overheat or cause heat damage to an enclosed fixture if operated inside it.
+This bulb may overheat or cause heat damage to an enclosed fixture if operated inside it.

 We’re pleased that CREE™ has created an affordable yet highly energy efficient 60w replacement light bulb product, that looks almost just like an incandescent bulb, but consumes way less power.
 It’s now possible for the average consumer (our biggest population segment) to go green, without breaking the bank.
 With the decade-long warranty, sub $10 price tag per unit, and shock-resistant construction, we’ve found the CREE™ bulbs highly durable.
 Plus, given that warranty, we fear that we’ll break them.